Strings & Dates

 • Zero length arguments are removed

-• Short arguments are recycled to the length of the longest
+• Scalar inputs (vectors of length 1) are recycled to the common length of vector inputs

 • sep: String to insert between input vectors